 The codec interface is meant to be used when the codecs are secondary to a controller driver.
 This interface is a FIDL protocol exposed by codec drivers.
-In this arrangement the codec drivers are not directly exposing a streaming interface, and they are configured via the codec interface by a controller.
-This is a reference for driver-authors, defining the interface contract which codec drivers must implement and that controllers can use.
+In this arrangement the codec drivers are not directly exposing a streaming interface, and they are configured through the codec interface by a controller.
+This is a reference for driver-authors, defining the interface contract that codec drivers must implement and that controllers can use.

 Notation and Terminology

 - Vectors of n elements are represented as

 <x0,x1,...,xn-1>, for example a vector with two elements 5 and 6 as

 - Vectors can be nested, i.e.

 <<5,6>,<7,8>>represents a vector with 2 vectors in it.

 |Codec||A real or virtual device that encodes/decodes a signal from digital/analog to/from analog/digital including all combinations, e.g. digital to digital.
 Example codecs include DAC-Amplifiers combos and ADC converters.|

 |Controller||The part of a system that manages the audio signals, for example an SOC's audio subsystem or an independent sound card.|